newrelic/newrelic-oss-cli/packages/newrelic-plugin-oss-third-party/README.md

 OPTIONS
   --forceUpdate  Force update of manifest file.
+  --includeOptDeps Include optional dependencies in manifest.

 DESCRIPTION
   (1) Make sure you have run "npm install" before using this tool.
 It depends on node_modules.
   (2) Run with "manifest" to update the manifest file (third_party_manifest.json).
   (3) Review the contents of third_party_manifest.json for accuracy and items marked "FOR_REVIEW" that require manual intervention.
   (4) Run with "notices" to update the notices file (THIRD_PARTY_NOTICES.md) using the manifest.
   (5) Review the contents of THIRD_PARTY_NOTICES.md for accuracy.